Jean-Marc Fournier: Quebec National Assembly

 Fournier won the 1994 election and was subsequently re-elected in the 1998, 2003 and 2007 elections.
 Before the Quebec Liberal Party took power in the 2003 election, Fournier at various moments served as the chief whip of the official opposition, critic for Canadian intergovernmental affairs, as well as critic for health.

 After his 2003 re-election, he was named the Minister of Municipal Affairs, Sports and Recreation and from 2005 to 2007, he was the Minister of Education, Leisure and Sports for Quebec, Canada.
 Fournier replaced Pierre Reid in the midst of the 2005 Quebec student protests in which over 200 000 college and university students protested the Liberals cuts in bursary funds in the 2004 budget.
 Fournier and the students groups settled a deal in April 2005 which included involvement from the federal government and its bursary program.

-On October 31, 2008, Fournier announced he would retire from politics.
-On November 17, 2009, it was announced Fournier would join the Office of the Leader of the Opposition, Michael Ignatieff, as principal secretary.
+On 31 October 2008, Fournier announced he would retire from politics.
+On 17 November 2009, it was announced Fournier would join the Office of the Leader of the Opposition, Michael Ignatieff, as principal secretary.

-On August 9, 2010 it was announced that Fournier would run in a by-election in the district of Saint-Laurent to replace Jacques Dupuis, who was retiring from provincial politics.
+On 9 August 2010 it was announced that Fournier would run in a by-election in the district of Saint-Laurent to replace Jacques Dupuis, who was retiring from provincial politics.
 Two days later, Fournier was appointed the Minister of Justice and the Reform of Democratic Institutions by Premier Jean Charest as part of a wider cabinet shuffle, despite his not yet holding a seat in the National Assembly.
-He was reelected by a wide margin on September 13, 2010.
+He was reelected by a wide margin on 13 September 2010.

 Following large student protests opposing tuition increases, Fournier supported the passage of Bill 78, a Quebec law drafted in response to the protests.
 After student groups vowed civil disobedience to oppose the law, Fournier declared the practice "a nice word for vandalism."

-On September 12, 2012, Fournier was named interim Leader of the Quebec Liberal Party, replacing Jean Charest.
+On 12 September 2012, Fournier was named interim Leader of the Quebec Liberal Party, replacing Charest.